Sea Salt

 However, in recent years, salt has come under fire and has been characterized as an unhealthy substance that we should cut out of our diets in favor of heart health.

 That being said, not all salt is created equal.
-There is a difference between unrefined, mineral-rich varieties like sea salt versus normal one that has been heavily processed and stripped of all of its natural nutrients.
+There is a difference between unrefined, mineral-rich varieties like sea salt versus normal ones that have been heavily processed and stripped of all of their natural nutrients.

 So is it right for you?
 Does sea salt have iodine?
 And which types are best when it comes to your health?
 Keep reading for everything you need to know about this common kitchen ingredient.